km4ack/pi-display/README.md

 Each file has to be included on a new line.
 The line begins with the file name followed by a ",".
 After the "," a number must be added.
-This number tells the script how long to display the page for that file.
+This number tells the script how long to display the page (in seconds) for that file.

+#Kiosk Mode

+If you would like to run the browser in Kiosk mode, open the pi-display script in a text editor.
+Look for this line:
+`KIOSK=OFF`
+and change it to
+`KIOSK=ON`